bryanboey/exploding-kitties/README.md

     * Move a card when player steals a card.
         <!-- code snippet -->

-* Switch case for Action Cards.
+* ```switch case``` for Action Cards.
 Players use Action cards against players during in-game rounds.
 Each Action card is unique properties and may be interactable with played action cards on the discard pile such as playing a 'Nope' card on an 'Attack' card.
     <!-- code snippet -->

 ### 3. Optimising & Overall Design
-Card images are generated through the use of Class methods.
+Card images are generated through the use of ```Class``` methods.
 <!-- code snippet -->

 Clean up codes, bug test, rinse and repeat.